lykuong1995/service-recovery-microservices-demo/README.md

 - All services register with Eureka automatically.
 - No hardcoded service URLs are used internally.
 - Gateway routes requests using `lb://SERVICE-NAME`.
-- Recovery service uses `@LoadBalanced RestTemplate` to call Order Service.
+- Order service publishes its actual random port (`server.port=0`) back to Eureka via `EurekaPortConfig`, so each instance shows a unique entry.

 ---